DanMello/react-simpler-forms/README.md

       // formProps.form.response will contain a response
       // if you don't pass a success callback to the Button component.
       <div className='formSubmitSuccess'>{formProps.form.response}</div>
+      //If you get an error from the server that will be here.
       <div className='formSubmitError'>{formProps.form.error}</div>
+      //When form is loading you can render some sort of loader.
       {formProps.form.loading && 'Loading...'}
 ```
 <details>